dankelley/OceanAnalysis.jl/README.md

-# OceanAnalysis
+# OceanAnalysis.jl

 OceanAnalysis.jl is a package designed to facilitate the analysis of oceanographic data.
-It is at a very early stage of development by someone who is much more familiar with R than with Julia.
+It is at a very early stage of development by someone who is just learning Julia as a supplement to R.

 ## Installation